seanorama/gloo/test/e2e/README.md

 1. Execute requests against the Envoy proxy and confirm the expected response.
 This validates that the Gloo resources have been picked up by the controllers, were been translated correctly into Envoy configuration, the configuration was sent to the Envoy proxy, and the proxy behaves appropriately.

 ## CI
-These tests are run by [build-bot](https://github.com/solo-io/build-bot) as part of our CI pipeline.
+These tests are run by [build-bot](https://github.com/solo-io/build-bot) in Google Cloud as part of our CI pipeline.

 If a test fails, you can retry it using the build-bot [comment directives](https://github.com/solo-io/build-bot#issue-comment-directives).
 If you do this, please make sure to include a link to the failed logs for debugging purposes.